Frvetz/FS22_RealisticDamageSystem/README.md

 - added console command to reset the time until next inspection (rdsResetInspection)
 - added console command to complete an active inspection or maintenance immediately (rdsStopActiveRepair)
 - added console command to show debug in log (rdsDebug)
+- added console command to remove a number of damages you want (rdsRemoveDamages [number])
+- added console command to find all hidden damages (rdsFindDamages)

 [⤴️ Go to top / ⤴️ Nach oben springen](#top)